Summer Institute FAQ

 What expenses will I be responsible for beyond the EWH fee?

-You will need to pay entrance and exit fees for the country to which you are traveling.
-In most programs you will receive many meals from your homestay during your trip.
-Which meals and when varies among programs: details can be found in the application packet.
+This varies by program.
+Please see the sample Terms and Conditions in the Application Packet for what is covered by each program fee.
+You will need to pay for airfare to and from your program country.
+For most programs, you will need to pay any entrance and exit fees required by the country to which you are traveling.
+In most programs, you will receive some meals from your homestay during your trip.
 You will be responsible for paying for your remaining meals (but they are typically very inexpensive).
 You will need to travel to and from work and classes each day, which will cost you between $1 and $2 US dollars per day.
 You may also need to spend money on longer trips to find parts and supplies.
+You will have a $100 USD budget to spend on parts and supplies for your hospital.
+EWH will reimburse this cost via Paypal after the program ends and once you have submitted receipts documenting your expenditures.
 Typically there will be one EWH-organized social-cultural activity during the program.
 Outside of this activity, you will be responsible for any expenses associated with social activities, and how much you spend is thus up to you.
-Overall spending in country varies between programs, and participants.
-More details on expenses for each program are available in the application download.
+Overall spending in country varies between programs and participants.

 I've been accepted!
 How can I find out more about where I am going?